shorte1/pre-interview/README.md

 The whole program is in the one script, "script.py".
-All you need to do is have it in the same directory as the file labeled "queries" and the cvc5 file, it will then run each query with a 60 second timer and print the results of sat, unsat, or timeout as well as how long it took and for which query into the results.csv file
+All you need to do is have it in the same directory as the file labeled "queries" and the cvc5 file, it will then run each query with a 60 second timer and print the results of sat, unsat, or timeout as well as how long it took and for which query into the results.csv file.
+I've pushed the cvc5 file into the project as well for ease of use so you can just clone and run the program immediately.